-Between the end of 'Cast Lead' and the start of 'Pillar of Defense', OCHA recorded an average of ten limited escalations in hostilities per year in Gaza, each of which lasted for an average of 2.5 days.
+Excluding casualties during the 'Cast Lead' operation and during 'Nakba Day' demonstrations in 2012 each of which lasted for an average of 2.5 days.
 The number of Palestinian casualties recorded each year suggests that the intensity of the escalations has been on the rise (see chart).
 However, while the proportion of Palestinian civilian casualties during this period has remained high, a decreasing trend can be observed, with the proportion of civilian deaths and injuries declining between 2009 and 2012 from 54 to 21 per cent and from 89 to 76 per cent, respectively.
 Notwithstanding the disruptive impact that Palestinian rocket fire had on the lives of Israeli civilians, the number of Israeli casualties during the period (2009-2012) has remained limited: four fatalities, including two civilians, and 73 injuries, including 55 civilians.